 A Chiropractic Billing System to manage both patient payments and the complex insurance claim filing process

 A Product Inventory System which tracks medical supplies used and sold within the chiropractic practice

 A Chiropractic Marketing Software to improve patient outreach through online communication and education

 An Online Review Management Software to manage patient reviews and monitor patient satisfaction

-Improving Patient Care with Web-based Billing Software
+Improving Patient Care with Web-based Software

 Who in the Chiropractic Industry Makes These Advanced EHR Systems?

-Makers of chiropractic EMR software with onc-atcb certification will likely offer one of three ways to buy the software and services.
+Vendors of chiropractic EMR software with onc-atcb certification will likely offer one of three ways to buy the software and services.
 The most modern option is a monthly subscription service through which a practice will be given access to the software based upon the number of users or the numbers of providers.
 The best monthly subscription models opt to earn the trust of the practice each month without requiring annual contractual agreements.
 The monthly subscription model also tends to include training on the software, routine updates, and on-going maintenance to the software in the monthly services fee.
 Users on this model tend to praise the affordability, contractual freedom, and all-inclusive pricing.

 The second model involves the purchase of an annual license to use the software, a very business model in the late 1990’s and early 2000’s.
 This model follows the traditional software license model where a practice pays an up-front cost for the software.
 This upfront cost typically includes the first year of access to the software, training, and setup fees.
 After the first year, the practice will be responsible for on-going support, maintenance, and upgrades which are paid in the form of annual software support fees.
 These software support fees can range from 10 – 25% of the initial purchase price.
 Users on this model typically have budget and/or tax reasons to make a larger purchase one year and pay smaller amounts in the following years.
 These users also don’t mind being under a contractual obligation for 2 – 5+ years.